DianaGao/Support-Vector-Regression/README.md

 1. The algorithms are sensitive to the magnitude.
 Non scaled inputs could deviate the weights and contribute to the bad model.
 2. Can faster the calculation.

-## visualization to see the meaning of the scaling
+## Visualization to see the meaning of the scaling
 ![](Scaling.PNG)

 # Result